 - Almond Milk: Pacific Foods, Trader Joe’s

-- Coffee Creamer: Nestle Coffee Mate, International Delight, Silk, So Delicious (not something I drink anyway)
+- Coffee Creamer: Nestle Coffee Mate, International Delight, Silk, So Delicious (not something I typically consume)

 - Sour Cream: Lucerne

 - Ice Cream: Ben & Jerry’s, Baskin-Robbins, So Delicious, Magnum, Fast Food Chains (McDonald’s, Chick-Fil-A, Sonic Drive-In, Dairy Queen, Cold Stone, Culver’s)

 - Hot Chocolate Mix: Swiss Miss, Trader Joe’s